sdiehl/stephendiehl.com/posts/ghc_02.md

     Binds: add x y = (+) x y}}
 ```

-The resulting datatypes has a field for ``ModuleInfo`` which contains various
+The resulting datatype has a field for ``ModuleInfo``, which contains various
 metadata about the typing environment, the names in scope, and typeclasses
 exported.